ramonvictor/postcss-prepend-imports/README.md

 Type: `string` (default: `''`)

-Set the root folder where `postcss-prepend-imports` plugin should to find the files to prepend.
+Set the root folder where `postcss-prepend-imports` plugin should find files to prepend.

 #### files